davidbalian/key-cy-properties-loop/PURPOSE_AWARE_FILTERS.md

 - Queries each term to check if it has any properties with the specified purpose
 - Returns only terms that have matching properties
+- Updates the count property to reflect only properties with the specified purpose
-- Ensures filters only show relevant options
+- Ensures filters only show relevant options with accurate counts

 ### 2. Updated Location Filter